9seconds/ah/README.md

 or `.zsh_history`.
 So no worries here: bash or zsh maintains a history and ah gives you several features on the top.

-ah supports Zsh, Bash and Fish.
+ah supports Zsh and Bash.